malenkiki/alpha-background/README.md

 ## For CLI

-You can create background image by using a little CLI script I have wroten for you.
+You can create background image by using a little CLI script I have written for you.

 Following lines show you how to use it.